 This Document contains the audited consolidated financial information of the S.I.F.
-Beheer B.V. as at and for the years ended 31 December 2014, 2013 and 2012, prepared in accordance with the International Financial Reporting Standards as adopted by the European Union ("IFRS") (the "Financial Statements").
-The consolidated financial statements of the Group for the years ended 31 December 2014, 2013 and 2012 have been audited by Ernst & Young Accountants LLP ("EY"), independent auditors.
+Beheer B.V. as at and for the years ended 31 December 2015, 2014 and 2013, prepared in accordance with the International Financial Reporting Standards as adopted by the European Union ("IFRS") (the "Financial Statements").
+The Financial Statements have been audited by Ernst & Young Accountants LLP ("EY"), independent auditors.

-The consolidated financial statements have been prepared on a historical cost basis, except for derivative financial instruments that have been measured at fair value.
+The Financial Statements have been prepared on a historical cost basis, except for derivative financial instruments that have been measured at fair value.